 In the course of our research, we came to the conclusion that the creators of the Corded Ware culture (CWC) were Turks, mostly tribes, which we collectively call the Bulgars (see.
 Section "Turks as carriers of the Corded Ware culture").
 Local options CWC were distributed over a large area of Central and Northern Europe and the presence here of the Bulgars is confirmed by left their place names.
-Search toponyms was made by means of the Chuvash language, belonging to the Bulgarish languages, belonging to the Bulgarish group of Turkic languages.
-This can cause a lack of confidence because of some place names must have been about four thousand years.
+Search for place names was made by means of the Chuvash language, belonging to the Bulgarish languages, belonging to the Bulgarish group of Turkic languages.
+This can cause a lack of confidence because some place names must have been about four thousand years.
 However, the Turkic languages were almost unchanged over time:

 The highest density of Bulgarish place names is noted in Western Ukraine and Eastern Poland.
 Hence the Bulgars as carriers of CWC moved along the Carpathian Mountains to the west and north to the Baltic.
-Sites of CWC are absent in Hungary, thus the Bulgars moved there at Scythian time.
+Sites of CWC are absent in Hungary, thus the Bulgars moved there at the Scythian time.

 Multitudes of Bulgarish place names in

 Map scale doesn't let show all place names in their greatest concentrations.
 Furthermore, Bulgar place names are found in large quantities in the Czech Republic, Germany, the Baltic States, Finland, Sweden and while continuing search it becomes impossible to display their extension on conventional maps.
 In such circumstances, there is no choice but to apply the new data to the map in the system of Google Map (see below).

 On the map, purple dots mark localities with Bulgarish origin of the name, which may correspond to the times of CWC or close to them.
 Maroon – the later, of the Scythian period.